ItsHeyBlinken/Python-Projects/README.md

-THese are Python Projects completed when starting to learn Python.
+These are Python Projects completed when starting to learn Python.